brucewlee/brucewlee/README.md

-Luck Is The Residue Of Design
+Luck is the residue of design